mtazzari/galario/docs/index.rst

 .. note::
     If you work on a machine **without** a CUDA-enabled GPU, don't worry: you can use the CPU version of |galario| by just removing the subscript `"_cuda"` from the imports above and benefit from the openMP parallelization.
-    All the function names and interfaces are the same for GPU and CPU version!
+    All the function names and interfaces are the same for the GPU and CPU versions!

 License and Attribution